peteroupc/peteroupc.github.io/randomgendoc.md

      |        or an upper bound thereof, for the degree-n upper polynomial.
      |      - fbound(n): Returns a tuple or list specifying a lower and upper bound
      |         among the values of fbelow and fabove, respectively, for the specified n.
-     |       - nextdegree(n): Returns a lambda returning the next degree after the
-     |         given degree n for which a polynomial is available; the lambda
+     |       - nextdegree(n): Returns a lambda returning the next degree after the specified degree n for which a polynomial is available; the lambda
      |         must return an integer greater than n.
      |         Optional.
 If not given, the first degree is 1 and the next degree is n*2
      |         (so that for each power of 2 as well as 1, a polynomial of that degree